 Perhaps you’re a seasoned scuba diver with plenty of underwater experience since you first passed your PADI Open Water Diver course during your gap year or round-the-world trip.
 Or maybe you’re new to the sport but would love to find out which places are regarded as the very best on the planet.
 Either way, here are some of the world’s top scuba diving destinations.
+Where to scuba dive in Thailand

 Thailand offers some of the world’s ultimate diving experiences.
 Many people head to the country to learn to dive, then find that they keep coming back time and time again.
 Here are some of the Thai diving hot spots.